-At the request of the Chairman, the Corporate Secretary advised the Body that, further to the authority granted by the SEC, the notice for this year's shareholders' meeting was published in the printed and online editions of the Manila Standard and Business World.
+At the request of the Chairman, the Corporate Secretary advised the Body that, further to the authority granted by the SEC, the notice for this year's shareholders' meeting was published in the printed and online editions of the Business World and Business Mirror.
 The notice was also posted on the Corporation's website.

-The stockholders as of May 5, 2023, the Record Date set for the 2023 shareholders' meeting, are participating, in person or by proxy, at the virtual meeting.
+The stockholders as of May 3, 2024, the Record Date set for the 2024 shareholders' meeting, are participating, in person or by proxy, at the virtual meeting.

-Both The Manila Standard and Business Mirror have executed their respective Affidavit of Publication attesting to the fact of publication; and the Chairman of the Meeting instructed the Secretary to ensure that said Affidavits of Publication shall form part of the records of the meeting.
+Both the Business World and Business Mirror have executed their respective Affidavit of Publication attesting to the fact of publication; and the Chairman of the Meeting instructed the Secretary to ensure that said Affidavits of Publication shall form part of the records of the meeting.

-Thereafter, the Corporate Secretary certified that, based on the register of attendees and proxies, out of Two Billion Three Hundred Seventy-Two Million Three Hundred Sixty-Seven Thousand Nine Hundred Eleven (2,372,367,911) shares of the total outstanding capital stock of the Corporation, One Billion Eight Hundred Eighteen Million Two Hundred Thirty-Seven Thousand One Hundred Eight (1,818,237,108) shares were present in person or by proxy representing an attendance of 76.64% of the total outstanding capital stock of the Corporation.
+Thereafter, the Corporate Secretary certified that, based on the register of attendees and proxies, out of Two Billion Three Hundred Seventy-Two Million Three Hundred Sixty-Seven Thousand Nine Hundred Eleven (2,372,367,911) shares of the total outstanding capital stock of the Corporation, One Billion Eight Hundred Twenty-Three Million Five Hundred Twenty-Three Thousand Seven Hundred Twenty-Five (1,823,523,725) shares were present in person or by proxy representing an attendance of 76.87% of the total outstanding capital stock of the Corporation.
 Accordingly, the Secretary certified that a quorum existed for the transaction of business at hand.